ATM Cards vs Debit Cards- What’s the Difference?

 What is an ATM card?

-ATM cards are designed specifically for withdrawing money from one’s own bank’s ATMs or from the ATMs of other banks.
-Apart from that, an ATM card cannot be used for any other type of transaction.
+An ATM card is primarily used for withdrawing money from one's own bank's ATMs or the ATMs of other banks.
+It cannot be used for any other type of transaction.

 How to use an ATM card?

-Insert the ATM card into the ATM machine, enter all of the required information such as the amount to withdraw, account type, and PIN number, and then click ‘Proceed.’
-Once done, collect your cash from the ATM.
+To use an ATM card, insert it into the ATM, enter the required information such as the withdrawal amount, account type, and PIN, and then proceed.
+Finally, collect the cash from the ATM.

 Is it safe to share the CVV number?

-No, sharing your CVV number with anyone can lead to the misuse of your ATM, debit, or credit card.
-It is advised not to share your CVV number with anyone.
+No, it is not safe to share your CVV number with anyone.
+Sharing your CVV number can lead to the misuse of your ATM, debit, or credit card.
+It is advised to keep your CVV number confidential.

 Is it possible for someone to use my debit card without my PIN?

 Yes, certain contactless debit cards allow users to swipe the card without entering the PIN.
-However, the card can only be used up to a certain limit set by the bank.
+However, there is a limit set by the bank for such transactions.

 You May Also Like